DiogoVBol/Site-Oficial/content/form/contact.md

 layout: split-right # split-right or split-left
 submit_button_label: Send Message
 show_social_links: true # specify social accounts in site config
-show_poweredby_formspree: true
+show_poweredby_formspree: false
 # From the Integration tab in Formspree where it says Your form's endpoint is:
-# https://formspree.io/f/abcdefgh The id will be "abcdefgh""
+# https://formspree.io/f/xgegobav The id will be "abcdefgh""
-formspree_form_id: "id-from-formspree"
+formspree_form_id: xgegobav
 ---

 ** Contact page don't contain a body, just the front matter above.